-Australia is a representative commodity-rich small open economy that underwent a process of structural change similar to other economies with many natural resources like Chile, Norway, Mexico, Peru and others.
-In this section, we document four empirical facts related to the Australian economy that our model will need to explain using three exogenous driving forces that generate structural change.
-We begin by describing the four empirical facts, followed by a discussion of the exogenous driving forces.
-The estimation of our model will establish the role of each exogenous force in explaining movements in the data.
+Australia is a representative commodity-rich small open economy that underwent sectoral shifts similar to other economies with abundant natural resources like Chile, Norway, Mexico, Peru and others.
+In this section, we present four stylized facts related to the Australian economy that our model will need to explain using three exogenous driving forces that generate sectoral shifts.
+We begin by describing the four stylized facts, followed by a discussion of the exogenous driving forces.
+With our structural accounting approach, estimation of our model will establish the role of each of these exogenous forces in explaining movements in the data.

-Empirical facts FACT 1: BOOM IN COMMODITY PRICES, APPRECIATION OF THE REAL EXCHANGE RATE AND FALL IN NET EXPORTS.
-Commodity prices, the real exchange rate and net export-to-GDP ratio were broadly stable in the period 1985-2004.
-The level and volatility of commodity prices increased, the real exchange rate appreciated from 2004
+FACT 1: A BOOM IN COMMODITY PRICES, APPRECIATION OF THE REAL EXCHANGE RATE AND FALL IN NET EXPORTS.
+Commodity prices, the real exchange rate and net export-to-GDP ratio were broadly stable over the period of 1985-2004.
+The level and volatility of commodity prices increased and the real exchange rate appreciated from 2004 onwards.
+The net export-to-GDP ratio was persistently low over the period of 2004-2008.
+Figure 1 presents this stylized fact in the three top panels.
+As suggested by Dobbs et al. (2013) and World Bank (2015), the rise in commodity prices (top-left panel) in the early 2000s reflects new sources of global commodity demand associated with the fast growth of